 The good points

-- 4 layers of foam provide excellent body support and pressure point relief for the whole body.
+- 4 layers of foam provide excellent body support and pressure point relief.

 - Conforms well to your body, with a responsive springiness when changing position.

-- Cooling foam layer helps reduce the heat build-up that can happen with memory foam.
+- Cooling foam layer helps reduce heat build-up.

 - Superb motion isolation.

 - High-quality materials, all made in the USA.

 - 101 night trial with a full refund.